Rugby league: Europe

-The Rugby League European Federation are responsible for developing rugby league in Europe and the Northern Hemisphere.
+The Rugby League European Federation are responsible for developing rugby league in Europe.

 In England, rugby league has traditionally been associated with the historic northern counties of Yorkshire, Lancashire, and Cumberland, where the game originated, especially in towns and cities along the M62 corridor.
 Its popularity has also increased elsewhere.
-As of 2024, only one of the twelve Super League teams are based outside of these traditional counties: Catalans Dragons (Perpignan, France).
+As of 2024, only two of the twelve Super League teams are based outside of these traditional counties: Catalans Dragons and London Broncos.
 One other team from outside the United Kingdom, Toulouse Olympique, competes in the British rugby league system, although not at the highest tier Super League level, but rather in the second tier Championship.

 Super League average attendances are in the 8,000 to 9,500 range.
 The average Super League match attendance in 2014 was 8,365.
 In 2018 average Super League match attendance was 8,547.
 Ranked the eighth most popular sport in the UK overall, rugby league is the 27th most popular participation sport in England according to figures released by Sport England; the total number of rugby league participants in England aged 16 and over was 44,900 in 2017.
 This is a 39% drop from 10 years ago.
 While the sport is largely concentrated in the north of England there have been complaints about its lack of profile in the British media.
-On the eve of the 2017 Rugby League World Cup Final where England would face Australia, English amateur rugby league coach Ben Dawson stated, "we’re in the final of a World Cup.
+On the eve of the 2017 Rugby League World Cup final where England would face Australia, English amateur rugby league coach Ben Dawson stated, "we're in the final of a World Cup.
 First time in more than 30 years and there's no coverage anywhere".